 Yea, I had some time on my hands 4 years ago and kinda won the Crusher accidentally by circumstance.
 But if you like riding your bike a lot and want to apply yourself, the Crusher in the Tushar is a fantastically epic event to go for.
 It doesn't require a high VO2 or crazy genetic talent like road racing does.
 For the Crusher if you have the will there is a way and that 'way' is bundled up into our six week Crusher in the Tushar training plan.

 If you are like me in 2017, your training hasn't exactly been smooth or easy.
 Turns out life after divorce doesn't get any simpler or easier and that impacts your training.
 I'm going to be doubling down and going into monk mode these next 6 weeks as I seek out glory in 2017.

 So, if you want to do some of this:

 Then you better do some of this

-You get a free TrainingPeaks Premium account with a mobile app so you can see your ride data and always know what to do each and every day for six weeks leading into your rendezvous with glory.
+When you buy the Crushar in the Tushar Plan, you'll get a free TrainingPeaks Premium account (or 20% off premium for returning FasCats) so you can see your ride data and always know what to do each and every day for six weeks leading into the big day!

 Copyright © 2019 FasCat Coaching - all rights reserved.